Trump has discussed firing Fed Chairman Powell: sources | MarketScreener

 "I think he's a good man.
 I think he's trying to do what he thinks is best.
 I disagree with him," Trump said.
 "I think he's being too aggressive, far too aggressive, actually far too aggressive."

-In October, Trump said the Fed was "loco," but he said he would not try to remove Powell.

-(Reporting by Steve Holland in Washington; Additional reporting by Tomo Uetake in Tokyo; Writing by Tim Ahmann; Editing by Leslie Adler)
+(Reporting by Steve Holland in Washington; Additional reporting by Tomo Uetake in Tokyo; Writing by Tim Ahmann and Diane Bartz; Editing by Leslie Adler and James Dalgleish)

 By Steve Holland